BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_REFERENCE/api/api-documentation.md

-# CosmicSyncCore API Documentation
+# CivicBase API Documentation

 ## API Version: v1

-This document outlines the API endpoints for CosmicSyncCore.
+This document outlines the API endpoints for CivicBase.

 ## Authentication